As a kid, I remember vividly the men going out on their row boats and returning with fish.

 If you don’t like it spicy, omit.
 Or, something I like to do is add sour cream.

 FYI: Dairy tames the heat.
-Next time a dish is too hot, reach for a glass of water.
+Next time a dish is too hot, reach for a glass of milk instead of a glass of water.

 I’m using fresh tilapia.
 The fresher, the better.
 You can use whatever fish you have on hand.